-About the Practice
+About the Work

-Key underlying themes are the ecology and navigation of physical and psychological space, and the creation of congruent, navigable spaces within the individual or community.
+My personal practice usually centres on photography or performance, supported by elements of graphic design, writing and vocalisation.
+Key themes in my personal practice are (i) the ecology and articulation of material and psychological places and (ii) the creation of congruent, navigable space within the individual/community/environment.
 The human body—primary locator, receptacle and vehicle of the self—recurs in these investigations.